Exercises 29–34 involve large sets of data, so technology should ... | Channels for Pearson+

 1

 Step 1: Understand the problem.
-You are tasked with constructing a frequency distribution for the systolic blood pressures of 300 subjects using a class width of 20 mm Hg, starting with a lower class limit of 80 mm Hg.
-Additionally, you need to assess whether the resulting distribution appears to be a normal distribution.
+You are tasked with constructing a frequency distribution for the depths of 600 earthquakes using a class width of 10.0 km, starting with a lower class limit of 0.0 km.
+Additionally, you need to assess whether the resulting frequency distribution resembles a normal distribution.

 Step 2: Define the class intervals.
-Start with the lower class limit of 80 mm Hg and add the class width (20 mm Hg) to determine the upper limit of the first class.
-Continue this process to create subsequent class intervals until all data values are covered.
-For example, the first class would be 80–99 mm Hg, the second class 100–119 mm Hg, and so on.
+Start with the lower class limit of 0.0 km and add the class width of 10.0 km to create successive intervals.
+For example, the first interval will be 0.0–10.0 km, the second will be 10.0–20.0 km, and so on.
+Continue this process until you cover the range of the data.

-Step 3: Tally the data.
-Using the provided data set (downloaded from TriolaStats.com), count the number of data points (frequencies) that fall within each class interval.
-This can be done using statistical software or a spreadsheet program.
+Step 3: Count the frequencies.
+For each class interval, count the number of earthquake depths that fall within that range.
+This can be done using technology such as Excel, a statistical calculator, or statistical software.
+Record the frequencies for each class interval.

 Step 4: Construct the frequency distribution table.
-Create a table with columns for the class intervals, frequencies, and possibly relative frequencies (frequencies divided by the total number of data points).
-This table will summarize the distribution of the data.
+Create a table with two columns: one for the class intervals and one for the corresponding frequencies.
+Populate the table with the intervals and their respective frequencies from Step 3.

 Step 5: Assess normality.
-Plot the frequency distribution as a histogram.
-A normal distribution typically appears as a symmetric, bell-shaped curve.
-Evaluate the shape of the histogram to determine if it resembles a normal distribution.
-Additionally, you can calculate measures like skewness or use statistical tests (e.g., Shapiro-Wilk test) to assess normality more formally.
+To determine if the frequency distribution appears to be a normal distribution, plot a histogram of the data using the class intervals and frequencies.
+A normal distribution will typically have a bell-shaped curve, with frequencies increasing to a peak in the middle and then symmetrically decreasing.
+Analyze the shape of the histogram to make your assessment.

 Verified video answer for a similar problem: